-- Examine how the partnership with the community group has evolved (5 marks). - Discuss the community's group process/group dynamics and the influences on the group (15 marks). - Presents an understanding of critical social theory and ecofeminism and suggests how they might be used as analytic tools when engaging and analyzing the community's group processes (10 marks).
+- Examine how your partnership with the community group has evolved (5 marks). - Discuss the community's group process/group dynamics and the influences on the group (15 marks). - Present an understanding of critical social theory and ecofeminism and suggest how they might be used as analytic tools when engaging and analyzing the community's group processes (10 marks).

-■ Assignment Details (cont'd.)
+Assignment Details (cont'd.)

-Assignment #2 - Community Health: Issues and Action due April 4th, 2003
+Assignment #2 - Community Health: Issues and Action due November 3rd, 2003